 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Compact box layout with both icon and search text

-This topic contains 9 replies, has 2 voices, and was last updated by tappelt 6 years, 1 month ago.
+- This topic has 9 replies, 2 voices, and was last updated 8 years, 9 months ago by

 (2) The default placement of the icon seems to be in the left of any container in which it is placed, with the input box opening to the right.
 Can that be reversed, with the icon siting at the right hand side of the container in which it is placed?